Rollback Triggers & Versioning for Indoor Mapping Pipelines

 topology_errors: int

-def evaluate_rollback_trigger(snapshots: List[TelemetrySnapshot], window_seconds: int = 60) -> bool:
+def evaluate_rollback_trigger(snapshots: list[TelemetrySnapshot], window_seconds: int = 60) -> bool:

-"""Evaluate if recent telemetry crosses rollback thresholds."""
+"""Return True when recent telemetry crosses a rollback threshold."""

 cutoff = time.time() - window_seconds